cjayneb/log430-project/docs/arc42.md

 <!-- TOC --><a name="main-flow-3"></a>
 ### Main Flow:

-> TODO: update textual flow to match phase 3 reality

 **1.** The matching engine receives the order.

-**2.** The matching engine fetches all matching orders (symbol, action, type) from the database.
+**2.** The matching engine fetches all matching orders (symbol, action, type) from the cache.

 **3.** The matching engine finds a match or multiple matches for the submitted order.

-**4.** The matching engine generates execution records for each match order.
+**4.** The matching engine submits an OrderMatched event.

-**5.** The matching engine updates order(s) quantities and status.

-**5.** The matching engine saves the execution records to the database.

 <!-- TOC --><a name="postconditions-3"></a>
 ### Postconditions:

-- The order changes are saved to the database.
-- The client can see the submitted order with all its information and the status and quantities updated.
-- The client can see each execution record for the order

 <!-- TOC --><a name="exceptions-alternatives-3"></a>
 ### Exceptions / Alternatives:

 **E2.** There is a database error when fetching the orders → The system logs the error.
-The order stays in the database.
-The order is not updated.

-**A2.** The systeme finds no match for the order → The order stays in the database.
-The order is not updated.
-No execution records are saved.

-**E5.** There is a database error when updating the order(s) → The system logs the error.
-The order stays in the database.
-The order is not updated.
-The execution records are not saved.

-**E6.** There is a database error when saving the execution records → The system logs the error.
-The order stays in the database.
-The order is not updated.
-The execution records are not saved.
+A OrderMatchingFailed event is submitted.

 ![SVG Image](use_cases/uc07_sequence.png)